chromaxyz/reflex/docs/IMPLEMENTERS.md

 ### Internal modules

-Modules that are called internally and don't have any public-facing proxies.
+Modules that are called internally and don't have any public-facing endpoints.
 Internal modules have the benefit that they are upgradeable where the `Dispatcher` itself is not.

 ```mermaid